pangeacyber/pangea-python/examples/demo_app/README.md

 Debug logs for the App are written to `myapp.log` in the `example/demo_app/` directory.

 ### Sqlite DB
-`my-test.db` is created in the `example/demo_app/` directory.
+`demo-app.db` is created in the `example/demo_app/` directory.
 To test in sqlite3 tool:

 ```
-sqlite3 my-test.db
+sqlite3 demo-app.db
 ```

 ## References